On Dirichlet, Poncelet and Abel problems: Abstract

 \section{Abstract}

-We offer connections between some problems of PDE, geometry, algebra, analysis and physics.
-The uniqueness of the solution of the Dirichlet problem and some another boundary value problems for the string equation inside of an arbitrary biquadratic algebraic curve is considered.
-It is shown that the solution is non-unique if and only if corresponding the Poncelet problem for two conics has a periodic trajectory.
-Similarly some other problems are proved to be equivalent to it.
-Among them there are the solvability problem of the algebraic Pell-Abel equation and an indeterminacy problem of a moment problem that generalizes well-known trigonometrical moment problem.
-Solvability criterions of above problems can be presented in form $\theta\in\Bbb Q$ where the number $\theta=m/n$ is connected with the concrete problem data.
-We demonstrate also an intimate relation of the above mentioned problems with such problems of the modern mathematical physics as elliptic solutions of the Toda chain, static solutions of the classical Heisenberg $XY$-chain and biorthogonal rational functions on elliptic grids in the theory of the Pad\'e interpolation. \\[2mm] Keywords: biquadratic curve; Dirichlet problem; Neumann problem; string equation; moment problem; Poncelet problem; Pell-Abel equation; Toda chain; Heisenberg chain; biorthogonal rational functions\\ 2000 Mathematics subject classification.
+We propose interconnections between some problems of PDE, geometry, algebra, calculus and physics.
+Uniqueness of a solution of the Dirichlet problem and of some other boundary value problems for the string equation inside an arbitrary biquadratic algebraic curve is considered.
+It is shown that a solution is non-unique if and only if a corresponding Poncelet problem for two conics has a periodic trajectory.
+A set of problems is proven to be equivalent to the above problem.
+Among them are the solvability problem of the algebraic Pell-Abel equation and the indeterminacy problem of a new moment problem that generalizes the well-known trigonometrical moment problem.
+Solvability criteria of the above-mentioned problems can be represented in form $\theta\in\Bbb Q$ where number $\theta=m/n$ is built by means of data for a problem to solve.
+We also demonstrate close relations of the above-mentioned problems to such problems of modern mathematical physics as elliptic solutions of the Toda chain, static solutions of the classical Heisenberg $XY$-chain and biorthogonal rational functions on elliptic grids in the theory of the Pad\'e interpolation. \\[2mm] Keywords: biquadratic curve; Dirichlet problem; Neumann problem; string equation; moment problem; Poncelet problem; Pell-Abel equation; Toda chain; Heisenberg chain; biorthogonal rational functions\\ 2000 Mathematics subject classification.
 Primary: 14H52 + 35L20 + 14N15, \\ secondary: 35L35 + 13P05 + 34K13 + 44A60 + 37K10.